gtg092x/gulp-sftp/README.md

 type `String`
 Default: `.ftppass`

-A path relaitve to the project root to a JSON formatted file containing auth information.
+A path relative to the project root to a JSON formatted file containing auth information.

 ##Authentication